 Mutual TLS Server

-MTLS feature is available for users subscribed to the Team plan and above and can be easily configured through the Beeceptor dashboard.
+The mTLS feature is available for endpoints on the Team plan and above.
+You can enable and configure this feature directly from the Beeceptor dashboard.

 Key Features: